83 Pages Posted: 14 Sep 2017 Last revised: 24 Mar 2018

 But all is not lost.
 Big data, and the tools of linguists, have the potential to bring greater rigor and transparency to the practice of originalism.
 This article will explore the application of corpus linguistic methodology to aid originalism’s inquiry into the original communicative content of the Constitution.
 We propose to improve this inquiry by use of a newly released corpus (or database) of founding-era texts: the beta version of the Corpus of Founding-Era American English.
 The initial beta version will contain approximately 150 million words, derived from the Evans Early American Imprint Series (books, pamphlets and broadsides by all types of Americans on all types of subjects), the National Archives Founders Online Project (the papers of Washington, Franklin, Adams, Jefferson, Madison, and Hamilton, including correspondence to them), and Hein Online’s Legal Database (cases, statutes, legislative debates, etc.).

-The paper will showcase how typical tools of a corpus — concordance lines, collocation, clusters (or n-grams), and frequency data — can aid in the search for original communicative content.
+The paper will showcase how typical tools of a corpus—concordance lines, collocation, clusters (or n-grams), and frequency data—can aid in the search for original communicative content.
 We will also show how corpus data can help determine whether a word or phrase in question is best thought of as an ordinary one or a legal term of art.
-To showcase corpus linguistic methodology, the paper will analyze important clauses in the Constitution that have generated litigation and controversy over the years — commerce, public use, and natural born.
+To showcase corpus linguistic methodology, the paper will analyze important clauses in the Constitution that have generated litigation and controversy over the years (commerce, public use, and natural born) and another whose original meaning has been presumed to be clear (domestic violence).
 We propose best practices, and also discuss the limitations of corpus linguistic methodology for originalism.

 Larry Solum has predicted that “corpus linguistics will revolutionize statutory and constitutional interpretation.”* Our paper seeks to chart out the first steps of that revolution so that others may follow.